Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

 ???
 Tip "Tip: Study an existing module file"
     If you want to study an existing module file then `module show <modulename>` will also show you where to find the module file.
+It does not show the whole contents of the module file though, but only the commands that have an effect, so open the file with your favourite editor.

 Adding directories to the search path for modules is done with